Latest

 3. Press Enter to manually configure settings.

-4. Press the number for the item you want to change, and press Enter.
+4. Press the number for the item that you want to change, and press Enter.
 The options for your selection are displayed.

 5. Follow the prompts to make the changes.